 Also known as ankyloglossia, a tongue tie is a structural abnormality of the lingual frenum, which is the strip of skin connecting the baby’s tongue to the floor of his mouth.

-A normal frenum is elastic and does not interfere with the movement of the tongue when sucking, eating, when clearing food off the teeth in preparation for swallowing and in speech, notes Wenggie Fong, principal speech therapist at Thomson Paediatric Centre – The Child Development Centre.
+A normal frenum is elastic and does not interfere with the movement of the tongue when sucking, eating, when clearing food off the teeth in preparation for swallowing and in speech, notes principal speech therapist Wenggie Fong.

 “When the frenum is short, thick, tight or broad, it has an adverse effect on oral muscular function, feeding and speech,” Fong explains.

 Tongue ties affect 4 to 11 per cent of newborn babies and is often genetic.
 It also happens more in boys than girls, and can sometimes occur together with other congenital conditions, such as a cleft lip or palate.
-It is also linked to conditions such as severe hearing loss or cerebral palsy, adds Fong.
+It is also linked to conditions such as severe hearing loss or cerebral palsy, Fong adds.

 How is a tongue tie diagnosed?